arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ***To get started with the Web Editor, check the dedicated tutorial at [this link](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor).
 However, if you have already developed your sketch and you would like to import it into the Web Editor, see the corresponding documentation [here](https://docs.arduino.cc/arduino-cloud/tutorials/import-your-sketchbook-and-libraries-to-the-web-editor)***

-All the sketches you are going to create are individual and owned by the user that created them.
+All the created sketches are individual and owned by the user that created them.
 Other members of the Shared Space can access your sketch in their Web Editor only if you share it with them.
-If you would like to do so, have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/share-your-sketches).
+If you would like to do so, have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/share-your-sketches) on how to do it.

 Keep in mind that your sketch may contain some sensitive data that you do not want to share with other members, like Wi-Fi credentials or API keys.
 If this is the case, check [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/store-your-sensitive-data-safely-when-sharing) to learn how to share sketches without sharing sensitive data.